csaude/openmrs-module-mpi/README.md

 - You have a patient identifier type used to capture NIDs and that every patient has been assigned an NID
 - You have a running instance of OpenCR
-- You have created a client certificate for the OpenMRS instance(Central) where the module will be deployed, the certificate will be required to communicate with OpenCR.
+- You have created a client certificate for the OpenMRS instance(Central) where the module will be deployed, the certificate will be required in case you chose to integrate with OpenCR.

+**NOTE**
+The module can be configured to integrate with SanteMPI or OpenCR via a global property.

 ### OpenCR Installation
 [OpenCR](https://intrahealth.github.io/client-registry/) is the master patient(client registry) implementation we are